 Hotels and resorts are 24/7 businesses.
 Guests come and go at all hours, and someone needs to be at the front desk to help them.
 For the best chance at a front desk job, offer to work whatever schedule is needed—be that early mornings, late nights, weekends and/or holidays.

-Without guests a hotel cannot stay in business.
+Without guests, a hotel cannot stay in business.
 For this reason, guest service is the third most in-demand skill mentioned in front desk job postings on Hcareers.
-It includes being pleasant and friendly, working efficiently and accurately, solving problems and anything else necessary to ensure a pleasant experience for hotel customers.
+It includes being pleasant and friendly, working efficiently and accurately, solving problems, and anything else necessary to ensure a pleasant experience for hotel customers.
 Although there may be fewer personal interactions for some time, the front desk staff will still be the first person guests will turn to for help.

 From responding to guest emails to writing down directions to local attractions, there are many front desk duties that require the ability to effectively communicate in written or verbal form.
 If you’re after a front desk job, you need to demonstrate this skill from your first contact with the employer (resume) to the last (interview).